thundergolfer/thundergolfer.github.io/about.md

 headshot: /images/headshot.jpg
 ---

 I am a Software Engineering student at [RMIT University](https://www.rmit.edu.au/) in Melbourne.
-Starting November 2016 I will be interning with [Zendesk](https://www.zendesk.com/) in a Data Engineering role.
+I've previously interned with [Zendesk](https://www.zendesk.com/) on their [Answer Bot](https://www.zendesk.com/answer-bot/) product, and at [Atlassian](https://www.atlassian.com) as an application developer in their reliability/monitoring team.
+I'm currently shopping around for graduate software engineering positions starting after November 2018.

 I'm currently doing a lot of work building developer communities around my University.
 I'll chase any opportunity to improve collaboration and outreach in the tech. industry.

-My main areas of interest are in NLP, Agent-Oriented Programming, and Computational Dialectics.
+My main areas of interest are in NLP, Knowledge Bases, and Computational Dialectics.

 <style>
 .post-header {